-With the highest number of foreign REITs listing in the world, Singapore has the largest REITs market In Asia (excluding Japan).
-Recognised as a global REITs hub, the REITs market is worth $113 billion and accounts for over 12% of Singapore Exchange (SGX) total market capitalisation.
+With the highest number of foreign REITs listing in the world, Singapore is the largest REITs market In Asia (ex Japan).
+Recognised as a global REITs hub, the REITs market is worth $113 billion and accounts for over 12% of Singapore’s overall stock market.

 After taking a hit in 2020 from the pandemic, the Singapore REITs (S-REITs) market has seen a gradual recovery on the prospect of moving towards a vaccinated world.
 During the first half of 2021, S-REITs generated a total return of 8.9%.

-For investors who want to invest in REITs for dividend income, there are multiple REIT options that you can consider.
-Among them, Mapletree Investments Pte Ltd owns the most S-REITs listing with a combined market capitalisation of $27 billion under four separate REIT listings.
+For investors who want to invest in REITs for dividend income, there are multiple S-REITs that you can consider.
+Among them, Mapletree Investments Pte Ltd manages the most S-REITs listing – with a combined market capitalisation of $27 billion under four separate REIT listings.

-In this week’s edition of 4 Stocks This Week, we look at four S-REITs from the Mapletree family that represents over a fifth of Singapore’s REITs market, and their performance thus far in 1H21.
+In this week’s edition of 4 Stocks This Week, we look at these four Mapletree S-REITs, that represents over a fifth of Singapore’s REITs market, and their performance thus far.

 #1 Mapletree North Asia Commercial Trust (SGX: RW0U)